KSIMRAN22/data_analyst_portfolio/README.md

 ## Projects (Beginner Level)

 ### 1. Sales Data Analysis (Excel)
-- Cleaned and organized raw sales dataset
+- Cleaned and organized raw sales dataset to improve data quality
-- Created charts and tables to identify trends
+- Created charts and tables to identify key business trends
-- Analyzed top-performing products and monthly performance patterns
+- Analyzed top-performing products and monthly sales patterns

 ### 2. SQL Practice Queries
-- Wrote basic SQL queries using SELECT, WHERE, ORDER BY
+- Wrote beginner SQL queries using SELECT, WHERE, and ORDER BY
-- Practiced filtering and sorting datasets
+- Practiced filtering, sorting, and basic data extraction
-- Explored simple data aggregation concepts
+- Explored simple aggregation concepts for analysis

-> More projects will be added as I continue building practical experience.
+> More projects will be added as I continue building hands-on experience.

 ---